...or the last hummus with canned chickpeas recipe you'll ever need.

 - Loaded Hummus Platter as a dippable "salad," spooned onto a platter and loaded with chopped tomatoes, bell peppers, cucumbers, avocado, and red onions

-Variations of Classic Homemade Hummus
+Best Variations of Homemade Hummus

 Of course you've seen all the different flavored hummuses (hummi?) at the grocery store like roasted red pepper and cilantro.

-Once you've gotten yourself into the rhythm of making this classic flavored hummus, you can branch out and add ingredients like fresh or dried herbs, spices, and even other roasted or cooked vegetables for different flavors.
-Puree larger ingredients like roasted vegetables right along with with chickpeas.
+Once you've gotten yourself into the rhythm of making this classic hummus, you can branch out and add ingredients like fresh or dried herbs, spices, and even other roasted or cooked vegetables for different flavors.
+Purée larger ingredients like roasted vegetables right along with with chickpeas.
 Add seasonings like herbs and spices when you add the tahini, lemon juice, and salt.

 Here are a few of my favorite variations: